JuliaCollections/LRUCache.jl/README.md

 #### get(lru::LRU, key, default)

 Returns the value stored in `lru` for `key` if present.
 If not, returns default without storing this value in `lru`.
 Also comes in the following form:

 #### get(default::Callable, lru::LRU, key)

 ## Example

 Commonly, you may have some long running function that sometimes gets called with the same parameters more than once.
-As such, it may benefit from cacheing the results.
+As such, it may benefit from caching the results.

 Here's our example, long running calculation: